raspberrypilearning/save-the-shark/en/step_5.md

 --- /task ---

 --- task ---
-Now you can edit the code that reduces the shark's health so that it increases the health instead.
+Now, you can edit the code that reduces the shark's health so that it increases its health instead.

 ![fish sprite](images/fish-sprite.png)